C/1979 Y1 (Bradfield): Other wavelengths

 The spectrum of the comet in the visible light was obtained between 4–12 February 1980 by the Asiago Astrophysical Observatory.
-It revealed the presence of CN, C_{2}, C_{3}, NH_{2} and CH bands, while in the near infrared were observed the (3-0) Philipps band system of C_{2} and the (8-0), (7-0), (6-0) bands of H_{2}O(^{+}).
+It revealed the presence of CN, C2, C3, NH2 and CH bands, while in the near infrared were observed the (3-0) Philipps band system of C2 and the (8-0), (7-0), (6-0) bands of H2O(^{+}).
 The comet was also observed in near infrared on 29 January by the ESO with a spectrograph attached to 3.6 m telescope in spectral region between λ6600 and λ 11000.
 The spectrum revealed the presence of CN 2–0, 3–1, and 1-0 bands in the nucleus and CN 1-0 and 2-0 bands in the coma.
 Other lines present in the spectrum were the OI λ6300 and 6364 lines, and the NH2 sequence.
 The spectrum was similar to that of comet C/1969 T1 (Tago–Sato–Kosaka), although the NH2 line was relatively weaker.

-It was attempted to observe the emission of HCN, CS, and CH_{3}OH in millimeter wavelengths, but was unsuccessful.
-In radiowaves there was conducted an unsuccessful search for hydroxyl radical, formaldehyde (H_{2}CO), methyl formate (HCOOCH_{3}), water, ammonia and a hydrogen recombination line, indicating a water production rate below approximately 7.4×10^30 molecules/s.
+It was attempted to observe the emission of HCN, CS, and CH3OH in millimeter wavelengths, but was unsuccessful.
+In radiowaves there was conducted an unsuccessful search for hydroxyl radical, formaldehyde (H2CO), methyl formate (HCOOCH3), water, ammonia and a hydrogen recombination line, indicating a water production rate below approximately 7.4×10^30 molecules/s.

 There was also an attempt to image the comet in soft X-rays using the Einstein Observatory on 5 February 1980, but no X-ray emission was detected.

 Meteor showers

-The comet is considered to be the parent body of the July Pegasids meteor shower, a weak meteor shower.
+The comet is considered to be the parent body of the July Pegasids meteor shower.
 Comet C/1771 A1 has also being suggested to be the parent body of that shower and it could be possible that both C/1979 Y1 and C/1771 A1 were created by a single progenitor comet, which also created the Pegasids shower.
 Modeling of the meteor streams of the comet also suggests they create a daylight meteor shower too, with the radiant point in the constellation of Microscopium, near alpha Microscopii.
 It could also be the parent body of γ-Bootids, a meteor shower whose existence, however, is questionable, as it was identified by only two meteors.
 The streams that cause the Pegasids and daylight showers are dragged away from Earth's orbit due to the Poynting–Robertson effect, while the γ-Bootids are dragged into it.

 Comet Bradfield could also produce a meteor shower on Mars, visible in the morning in the south hemisphere.
 The comet has a lower minimum orbit intersection distance with Mars than Earth, at 0.0497 AU.